 Most projects involve a large, up front investment followed by small, regular returns.

-If these returns are intangible, for example a road construction project, a cost benefit analysis is a great way to justify the project and achieve buy in from management.
+If these returns are intangible, for example a road construction project, a cost benefit analysis is a great way to justify the project and achieve buy-in from management.

 Procurement Strategy in the PMBOK